balthapaixao/de-scripts-template/README.md

 - Add a `Makefile` to automate the execution of the scripts.
 - Add a `Dockerfile` to containerize the project.
 - Add tests for the scripts.
+- Create a CI/CD pipeline for the project.

 ## Author